Long Black: A Shortcut to Simple, Savory CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 What is Crema?

 Glad you asked.
 Crema is a thin, light brown/tan layer of froth that develops during the end of an espresso shot extraction.
-It settles towards the top surface of the espresso, similar to the way that a layer of bubbles appears when a beer is poured from tap.
+It settles towards the top surface of the espresso, similar to the way that a layer of bubbles appears when a beer is poured from the tap.

 Crema is created by the air bubbles blend with the natural fats and oils from the finely ground beans as water is poured through the compacted espresso at a certain pressure.